villermen/runescape-cache-tools/README.md

 ## Example commands
 - Extract and save files 1-100 from the soundtrack index (40) of your java client's cache: `rsct.exe extract --java 40/1-100`.
 - Download and combine the track "Soundscape": `rsct.exe audio --download --filter=soundscape`.
+- Download and print all items that start with "kwuarm": `rsct.exe items --download --print="name:kwuarm*"`

 ## Soundtrack
 I've uploaded all named tracks to YouTube.